pawarpayal09/AcademicNotesAI/README.md

 ## 💬 Chat History

-Previous conversations are stored locally and displayed in the sidebar, enabling users to revisit earlier chats.
+All conversations are automatically stored locally and displayed in the sidebar, allowing users to continue previous discussions without losing context.

+---

+## ⭐ Saved Notes

+The chatbot allows users to save important AI-generated answers for future reference.

+Features include:

+- 📌 Save important answers with one click
+- 📚 Dedicated Saved Notes page
+- 🔍 Search saved notes instantly
+- 🗑 Remove saved notes when no longer needed
+- 📅 Displays save date for each note
+- ⚡ Quickly reopen saved academic concepts

+This feature helps students build their own personalized revision notes while studying.

 ---